smcclab/smc-course/_includes/slides/learning-outcomes.md

 Upon successful completion of this course, students will be able to:

-1. understand & apply fundamental concepts in music computing, including digital synthesis, algorithmic composition, and musical interface design
+1. understand & apply fundamental concepts in computer music, including digital synthesis, algorithmic composition, and musical interface design

 2. describe the design and performance challenges associated with computer music